splintersfury/mal_blog/content/post/netfilter_driver.md

 Type: `Driver64`

-Below is the technical walk‑through.
-Screenshot markers show good spots for IDA Pro images.

 ### **3.1 DriverEntry: Standard Setup with a Twist**

 **(This part is largely benign in appearance, typical of many WFP drivers.)**